iwantmyname/blog/_posts/2014-04-22-may-1st-is-kiwi-day.jpg.md

 On May 1st, .KIWI is set to launch, and we're really hoping it takes off with local businesses and bloggers.
 Because...well...we'll finally have a TLD that's as unique and quirky as we are.

 So go on—[pre-orders](https://iwantmyname.com/domains/dot-kiwi) are only open for a while longer.
-Make sure you are ready when .KIWI takes off!
+Make sure you're ready when .KIWI takes off!